Point-DeepONet: Predicting Nonlinear Fields on Non-Parametric Geometries under Variable Load Conditions: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This study introduced \textit{Point-DeepONet}, a novel neural network architecture that integrates PointNet into the DeepONet framework to overcome key challenges in nonlinear elastoplastic analyses of non-parametric, three-dimensional geometries.
 Our results highlight how the method advances beyond existing surrogate modeling approaches by enabling accurate, efficient, and scalable predictions directly on unstructured finite element meshes.
-More specifically, our findings support the following conclusions, providing quantitative evidence for each of the key advantages outlined in the Introduction:
+More specifically, our findings support the following conclusions:

-\begin{enumerate} \item \textbf{Flexible handling of non-parametric 3D geometries:} By leveraging PointNet’s capability to process raw point cloud data, \textit{Point-DeepONet} effectively modelled a broad range of complex geometries without any parameterization or regular grid mapping.
-With a resampling size of $5{,}000$ points (only 2.5\% of the average $\sim$200,000 nodes in the original finite element meshes), our model achieved an average $R^2$ of $0.934$, thereby demonstrating the ability to preserve geometric fidelity and local feature details even at significantly reduced input sizes.
+\begin{enumerate} \item \textbf{Flexible handling of non-parametric 3D geometries:} By leveraging PointNet's capability to process raw point cloud data, \textit{Point-DeepONet} effectively modelled a broad range of complex geometries without any parameterization or regular grid mapping.
+With a resampling size of $5{,}000$ points (only 2.5\% of the average mesh), our model achieved an average $R^2$ of $0.934$, thereby demonstrating the ability to preserve geometric fidelity even at significantly reduced input sizes.

-\item \textbf{Versatile adaptation to varying load conditions:} Unlike Geom-DeepONet \citep{he2024geom}, which focuses primarily on load magnitude variations, \textit{Point-DeepONet} seamlessly accommodates changes in both load magnitude and direction.
-Under horizontal loading, for instance, the model attained $R^2$ values as high as $0.985$ for displacement components and $0.923$ for von Mises stress, outperforming both PointNet and DeepONet configurations.
-These results confirm that our model can reliably adapt to evolving and non-uniform loading scenarios.